chrisdone/website/hakyll/posts/rust.markdown

 Rust is going through the same thing, much more rapidly.
 Is it a reason to avoid Rust?
 No. But a "nice" community isn't a reason to join an upcoming language, either.

+Since I wrote this, people are already trying to [fork Rust](https://news.ycombinator.com/item?id=36122270) because they're not happy with the governance of it.
+This doesn't mean anything deep other than that people are using Rust now, as stated above, and the "friendly, welcoming" starts to become mixed with more diverse moods and motivations.

 ## Async is highly problematic